thmsbfft/raycast-gallery/README.md

 - [x] Figure out a way to index filenames for raycast search w/o having to display the item title
 - [x] Add a checkbox preference for showing filenames
 - [ ] Make a nicer empty screen
+- [ ] Add functions under `cmd+K` to rename or delete the selected file
+- [ ] Add a preference to order the files by e.g. Most recent, A-Z, or Random